The best of the Maldives

 You’ll be more than happy to call Amilla Fushi your ‘Island Home’ as soon as your seaplane touches down on the turquoise waters of this pristine island.
 With chic and contemporary villas emulating Beverley Hills hillsides rather than traditional Maldivian thatch, this resort’s simple, elegant and ‘only the best’ philosophy is reflected throughout; from the sleek, minimalist Lagoon and Beach Houses, to the mouth-wateringly fresh fish and chips and homely, welcoming Javvu Spa with its open door policy.
 This laid-back, ultra-luxe resort offers the ultimate escape from the stresses of everyday life.

 With its spacious, luxurious pool villas featuring everything you could wish for, Anantara Kihavah feels like a home away from home.
 You can easily spend your days hidden away in the privacy of your villa but, if you prefer a little more activity, you’ll find an abundance of leisure and water activities, a fabulous spa and even an underwater restaurant.
-And with their great children’s club, younger guests will enjoy the vacation of a lifetime too.
+And with their great children’s club, younger guests will enjoy the holiday of a lifetime too.

 For those who don’t have a huge budget but still want to experience true luxury in the Maldives, look no further than Baros with its pristine beaches, lovely villas, excellent dining options and a fantastic house reef.
-Even at such good value, Baros doesn’t compromise on quality or service, and it is also conveniently located only 25 minutes from the airport, enabling guests to maximize their vacation.
+Even at such good value, Baros doesn’t compromise on quality or service, and it is also conveniently located only 25 minutes from the airport, enabling guests to maximise their holiday.